emrahcom/emrah-jessie/README.md

 ### Let’s Encrypt and Certbot

-To use Let's Encrypt certificate, connect to ej-email container and
+To use Let's Encrypt certificate, connect to ej-email container as root and

 ```bash
 certbot certonly --webroot -w /var/www/html -d your.host.name